There are several uses for a Panama Foundation and they are described below.

 Panama Private Interest Foundations may be established for the benefit of a person or persons, a family, or a specific social purpose.

-Instead of holding the asset, such as shares in a corporation, in their personal name or in bearer form (which could be risky if lost), the person would establish a Private Interest Foundation in Panama that holds and owns the shares.
-Hence, the advantage of using the Panama Foundation as a shareholder for their corporation is to remove ownership from one’s personal name (or through a Bearer Share arrangement), and transfer ownership to the name of a foreign entity which does not have owners, rather has privately appointed beneficiaries, which are anonymous.
-In this way, there is no question as to who owns the company, since the company’s shares are issued to the Panama Foundation name.
+Instead of holding the asset, such as shares of a corporation, in one’s personal name or in bearer form (which could be risky if lost), the person would establish a Private Interest Foundation in Panama that holds and owns the shares of the corporation.
+Hence, the advantage of using the Panama Foundation as a shareholder for their corporation is to remove ownership from one’s personal name, and transfer ownership to the name of an estate planning entity which by nature does not have owners, rather has privately appointed beneficiaries as established in the Foundations By-Laws or Letter of Wishes.